Tom Threepersons: The tale of his Early Career

-He moved to Douglas, Arizona around 1914, where he worked as a cowboy.
+Verifiable History

+The verifiable historical record of Tom Threepersons begins on the day that he met Black Jack Pershing during the Punitive Expedition.

 In 1916, he joined the U.S. Army, and served under General Jack Pershing in pursuit of Pancho Villa in Mexico.
-He was later assigned to Fort Bliss, on the Texas–New Mexico state line.
+He was later assigned to Fort Bliss on the Texas–New Mexico state line.
 In the 1920 census for El Paso, his profession is listed as blacksmith.
 While at Fort Bliss, he was injured when kicked in the head by a horse, causing him severe headaches for the rest of his life.
 He was discharged from the army in 1920.

 He worked for two years for the El Paso Police.
 He was partnered with officer Juan Escontrias, and the two were involved in two shootouts during that time with smugglers, resulting in four suspects being killed, and Threepersons being shot and wounded in the chest during one incident in 1921.

-On June 10, 1922, Threepersons was appointed as a Federal Prohibition Agent for El Paso, but he kept the job only a few months, resigning to manage the "Cudahy Ranch" in Durango, Mexico.
+On June 10, 1922, Threepersons was appointed as a Federal Prohibition Agent for El Paso, where he worked for 90 days.

+He resigned to manage the "Cudahy Ranch" in Durango, Mexico.
 During his brief employment for the ranch, he killed two rustlers during a shootout.
 He was arrested by Mexican authorities for the shooting, but escaped and returned to the United States.

 In July 1923, Threepersons accepted a position as a Mounted Inspector for the U.S. Customs Service.
 That same year he was run-over by a bootlegger's vehicle during an arrest, which resulted in injuries, none serious.
 From 1925 he worked for both the El Paso County Sheriffs Office and the El Paso Police Department.
 Locally, Threepersons was well known for his exploits, and starting in 1925, the S.D.
 Myres Saddle Co., of El Paso, began advertising the "Tom Threepersons-style holsters".
 The holster, which included a cutaway top exposing the pistol hammer and trigger guard, became popular and was copied by several other manufacturers.

-Threepersons was offered a job in Hollywood, California, in the film industry, reputedly at a salary of $700 per month, which he declined.
+Threepersons was offered a job in Hollywood, California in the film industry, reputedly at a salary of $700 per month, which he declined.

 Death and legacy

-By 1929 Threepersons was suffering severe headaches from his head injury, and he left law enforcement to start a ranch near Gila, New Mexico.
+By 1929, Threepersons was suffering severe headaches from his head injury, and he left law enforcement to start a ranch near Gila, New Mexico.
 In 1933, he traveled to New York City to have corrective surgery for the injury.
 Following the successful surgery, he moved to Silver City, New Mexico, and spent the rest of his life working as a rancher and hunting guide.

-Threepersons died on April 2, 1969, in Safford, Arizona, and is buried in the Masonic Cemetery in Silver City.
+Threepersons died on April 2, 1969 in Safford, Arizona, and is buried in the Masonic Cemetery in Silver City.

 Lawman Threepersons is frequently confused with the Kainai rodeo star, Tom Three Persons, who was born in Canada.

 The ninth episode of the second series of the Kraft Suspense Theatre (first broadcast 10 December 1964) was titled Threepersons, and told the story of a Cherokee gunfighter hired by the local prohibition officer on the Texas border to kill a Mexican bootlegger.